2016: This is the year I discovered the Vienna New Year’s Concert. This is the year I discovered Deflater Mouse.

 Between the radio announcer and Google, we also learned a little bit of the history of the Vienna New Year Concert.
 It started in 1939 – World War II!
 At first I thought it was a national-identity kind of concert, like singing “Edelweiss” in The Sound of Music, but apparently not.
 The first performance seems to have been pretty friendly to Nazis.
 But the concert survived the war, and now it’s a solid tradition.
 They play lots and lots of Strauss music, and every year they are so popular that you have to sign up a year in advance, and even then tickets are distributed by lottery.

 I, however, got to enjoy the concert from the comfort of my own car, and the encores lasted us to Ikea in Baltimore.
 I counted it up, and this teachable moment covered classical music, history, and comparative linguistics – and we did it on a holiday, too.
 When we got home, the girls played Deflater Mouse with our excellent collection of stuffed mice.
 No trip to Vienna was necessary.

-Photo Credit: First photo graphic design by Charity Klicka; all other images by Carolyn Bales.
+Photo Credit: First photo by Gavin Whitner; all other images by Carolyn Bales.